adhd paralysis

 The Taylor Swift song “This Is Me Trying” really resonates with me as someone who struggles at all with my mental health.

-As someone with ADHD, I know how frustrating it can be to say, “THIS is me TRYING,” when to other people, it might look like you are giving in minimal effort.
+As someone with ADHD, I know how frustrating it is to put effort in, when to other people, it might look like you are giving in minimal effort.

-That is why I am writing this post, I want y’all to have the confidence to know that you are trying and it is not your fault when it looks like you are putting in nothing when you’re giving everything!
+That is why I am writing this post: I want y’all to have the confidence to know that you are trying, and that it is not your fault when it looks like you are putting in nothing while you’re giving everything!

 This post is all about ADHD as a woman!